 Is Moorea or Bora Bora Better for a Honeymoon?

 The winner of Bora Bora vs. Moorea for the question of which is better for a honeymoon is kind of a subjective question.
 However, when I think of honeymoons, I instantly think of Bora Bora.

-Bora Bora is the honeymoon destination.
+Bora Bora is a great place for a honeymoon – it’s the honeymoon destination.
 People save up for years to go on a honeymoon to Bora Bora – it just has that romantic mystique that’s unexplainable, but you instantly understand when you visit for the first time.

 On the flip side, some people prefer doing things like hiking and ATV tours and renting a car and going out and exploring.
 If you want to make that argument, Moorea has a more well-rounded offering, which to some might make it the better honeymoon destination.

 In my humble opinion, the absolute best honeymoon would be well spent on both islands, beginning in Moorea and ending in Bora Bora.

 Bora Bora vs. Moorea: Which Island Paradise is the Winner?